Why can't the young guns stop Djokovic?

 Everyone has a game plan going into a match against Djokovic.
 Executing against someone of his talent is another story.

-As Paul put it after his semi-final defeat, Djokovic can make them "play so bad".
+As Paul put it after the semi-final, Djokovic can make them "play so bad".

 The American offered some insight into his tactics and how Djokovic neutralised those plans.